vedester/photo-map-database/README.md

-# photo-map-database
+# Photo Map Database

-A basic MySQL database system for managing users, geotagged photographs, and location data using relational design principles.
+A relational MySQL database system designed to manage users, geotagged photographs, and locations.
+This project demonstrates database creation, data integrity enforcement, indexing, and relational queries.

+## Features

+- Users with personal and location details
+- Locations with GPS coordinates
+- Photographs linked to users and geotagged data
+- Indexing for performance optimization
+- SQL queries to retrieve, filter, and analyze data

+## Technologies

+- MySQL
+- MySQL Workbench
+- SQL

+## Files Included

+- `CS303_Database_Assignment.docx` – Documentation with screenshots and query output
+- `schema.sql` – SQL commands used to create and populate the database